aragon/aragon.js/docs/README.md

 // Set up app
 const app = new Aragon()

-// Set app identifier
+// Set the app identifier since multiple instances of this can be installed
-// Just an example, should be more descriptive (e.g. for our token manager, we use the ticker of the token it manages) app.identify(Math.random())
+// (e.g. for our token manager, we use the ticker of the token it manages) app.identify('Employee counter')

 // Listen to events and build app state const state$ = app.store((state, event) => {